safimasafi/introtoim/June7/README.md

-This homework was inspired by this Painting with Pixels tutorial (https://www.youtube.com/watch?v=NbX3RnlAyGU), and my longing to return to Berlin and its vibrant club scene, dark skies, and rainy nights.
+This homework was inspired by this Painting with [Pixels tutorial](https://www.youtube.com/watch?v=NbX3RnlAyGU), and my longing to return to Berlin and its vibrant club scene, dark skies, and rainy nights.

 <img src= "https://github.com/safimasafi/introtoim/blob/main/June7/1.1.png">